War3Evo/War3Source-EVO/README.md

 * fullplate - +20 phys armor
 * dragonmail - +50 magic armor

-### :shopping:Shop Menu 2 Items - Costs Diamonds :diamonds:
+### :shopping:Shop Menu 2 Items - Costs Diamonds :gem:
 These items you buy only once and lasts until map change.
-* posthaste - +3% speed
+* :running:posthaste - +3% speed
-* lifetube - +1 HP regeneration
+* :two_hearts:lifetube - +1 HP regeneration
-* trinket - +0.5 HP regeneration
+* :heart:trinket - +0.5 HP regeneration
 * sbracelt - +5% Evasion
 * fbracer - +10 max HP

 ### TF2 MVM Game Mode
-* mvmcashregen "My Piggy Bank" - MVM cash regeneration
+* :moneybag:mvmcashregen "My Piggy Bank" - MVM cash regeneration

 ### Keyboard Bindings for pushing buttons for your abilities and ultimate
 Players will need to gain access to their developer console for the game in order to create keyboard bindings for the game.